of Parts | # of Bends per part | Total Cost | The Math |

 Check out our processing page for information about typical lead times for parts with bending and other services.
 We provide free 3-5 day shipping for standard orders (higher quantities may require additional time).
 Most bent parts will ship ground as they will exceed 2″ in height when packed.

-Before you start dreaming up your next project, you’ll need to know some of the limitations to metal bending.
+Before you start dreaming up your next project, you’ll need to know some of the limitations to metal and plastic bending.

 While we’re happy to bend your parts to your hearts’ desire, there are some bends we don’t offer: